Steviacane Cream Puffs

 - Whisk until smooth and chocolate is melted.

-- The chocolate sauce or ganache can be reheated in a microwave oven at a later time.
+- The chocolate ganache can be reheated in a microwave oven at a later time.
 For a thinner consistency, add more boiling cream or milk.

-- Fill cream puffs with pastry cream or homemade ice cream and cover with chocolate sauce or ganache.
+- Fill cream puffs with pastry cream or homemade ice cream and cover with chocolate ganache.